Elcock-Lab/Metalloproteome/README.md

 ## Compiling the code
-A precompiled executable can be found in the /bin folder.
+A precompiled executable can be found in the `bin` folder.
 If you wish to recompile the code, e.g. after making some modifications, you can recompile it using the GNU fortran compiler thus:
 ```
 gfortran src/analyze_alphafold2_metal_clusters_for_release.f -o analyze_alphafold2_metal_clusters_for_release.exe
 ```